Abraham: Father of a Nation

 Terah has died and the Lord calls Abram to leave Haran to finish the journey to Canaan.

 In Acts 7:2, Stephen says that God called Abram while he lived in Ur which may mean that both Terah and Abram were called but Terah would not go further than Haran.
-The Lord calls him to leave Haran and the things that are keeping him there: it is his country, his culture, his people and his family.
-He has to leave everything, but God makes a promise to him, a series of promises:
+The Lord calls him to leave Haran and the things that are keeping him there which would be his country, his culture, his people and his family.
+He has to leave everything, but God makes a series of promises to him:

 - He will give rise to a great nation.